cs8898/elf-offline-timetable/README.md

 Thanks:
 -------

 I'd like to thank Philipp for the ELF18 JSON
+and the dudes at volume.at for their API (Frequency and NovaRock)

 License:
 --------